Getting Started with Referral Program

 The publication is an action of assigning a unique referral code to a particular customer (referrer).

 Optional campaign mode ensuring that each customer can own only one referral code from the campaign.

-Optional campaign mode ensuring the app will automatically generate new referral codes when the initial batch runs out.
+Optional campaign mode ensuring the app will automatically generate new referral codes when needed and the initial batch runs out.

 Tier settings define when and how referrers are rewarded.
 You can add many tiers to a single program and build a multi-level rewarding schema.
 Referrer's reward can be triggered by a particular number of conversion events and additional criteria that referrers need to match.